U.S. Open Cup: MLS era

 MLS teams have dominated the competition since the league began play in 1996.
 No lower division team has won the Open Cup since the Rochester Rhinos in 1999, and the most recent lower division team to reach the final was Sacramento Republic FC in 2022.
 The most recent champions of the competition, Nashville SC, won their first title after defeating Austin FC in the 2025 final.
-From 1996 to 2023, MLS teams had participated in every Open Cup competition.

 The 2022 U.S. Open Cup marked the return of the competition after the 2020 and 2021 tournaments were canceled due to the COVID-19 pandemic, ending 106 years of consecutive play.

 Pre-2023 formats

-Through the 2011 edition, eight teams from each level of the American Soccer Pyramid took part in the competition proper, with each league narrowing its delegation separately in the spring before the competition officially began in the summer.
+Through the 2011 edition, eight teams from each level of the United States soccer league system took part in the competition proper, with each league narrowing its delegation separately in the spring before the competition officially began in the summer.
 In some cases, additional teams played in qualifying rounds to gain entry.
 One example was found with MLS clubs, as only the top six from the previous regular season received automatic bids, while the bottom U.S.-based MLS teams faced each other to qualify for the remaining two MLS slots.

 Beginning in 2012, the competition was expanded from its previous 40 teams to 64, with the qualifying process radically changed.
 The National Premier Soccer League received six places, plus the possibility of a seventh in a playoff against a team from the amateur US Club Soccer setup.
 Nine clubs from the USASA earned places, as did 16 USL Premier Development League teams.
 Each of these organizations has its own qualifying process to determine its entrants.
 These 32 teams competed in the first round of the Cup, with the winners meeting all 16 USL Pro and NASL teams in the second round.
-The 16 U.S.-based MLS teams entered in the third round.
+All 16 U.S.-based MLS teams entered in the third round.

-In 2013 the competition was expanded to 68 teams.
-All U.S.-based Division I, II and III teams participated in the tournament proper: 16 from Major League Soccer, six from the North American Soccer League and 12 from USL PRO.
+In 2013, the competition was expanded to 68 teams.
+All U.S.-based Division I, II and III teams participated in the tournament proper: 16 from Major League Soccer, six from the North American Soccer League and 12 from USL Pro.
 The remaining 34 spots in the tournament field were filled by amateur teams from the Adult Council category–16 from the Premier Development League, eight from U.S. Adult Soccer Association regional qualifying, eight from the National Premier Soccer League, one from US Club Soccer and one from the United States Specialty Sports Association.